 You can find lots of high quality artisan goods here.
 And if you visit a women’s coop, the women artisans are being paid a fair wage for their work.

-You can reach San Juan La Laguna by boat taxi, or by tuk tuk from San Pedro.
+You can reach San Juan La Laguna by boat taxi from any village, or by tuk tuk from San Pedro.

 Visit the Traditional Market in Chichicastenango: Things to do at Lake Atitlan

-This is the largest market in Guatemala and one of the biggest in Central America.
-It has some of the best textiles and artisan crafts in the country.
+This market has some of the best textiles and artisan crafts in the country.
 If you like to visit local markets or are looking for a cultural experience, this is a must do!

 You can arrange a tour with transportation from any of the tour agencies around the lake.
 The easiest jumping off point is probably Panajachel.